 After a business relationship ends, Penneo stores the documents for five years then automatically deletes them.

-Streamline regulatory compliance and make time for the work that matters.
-Get a free trial of Penneo KYC today!
+Streamline regulatory compliance and make time for the work that matters!